MattDodsonEnglish/docs/readme.md

 - *YOUR_TITLE*: Replace this with your widget title
 - *YOUR_CONTENT_HERE*: Replace this with your widget content

-If you don't want to add a title, your skeleton look like this.
+If you don't want to add a title, your skeleton look like this:

 ```html
 <div class='c-widget'>